lileitech/lileitech.github.io/source/_posts/index.md

 * [Oxford BioMedIA](https://eng.ox.ac.uk/biomedical-image-analysis/)

 ## News
+* **[08th Nov, 2021]** Our paper for the joint left atrial and scar segmentation and quantification from LGE MRI has been accepted by MedIA!
+Thanks so much to Prof. Zhuang and Prof. Schnabel, the editor and the reviewers!
 * **[16th Aug, 2021]** I have jointed the research team of Prof Vicente Grau.
 * **[6th Aug, 2021]** I have reconstructed my personal website!
 * **[12th June, 2021]** Our paper has been accepted by MICCAI 2021.